Stop plastic pollution: Why #plasticfreetravel is a movement we should all be behind

 Cairns City Council agrees it’s the last straw

-Ten-year-old Molly Steer has also jumped on the #saynotoplastics bandwagon, helping to convince Cairns City Council to phase out the use of plastic straws in its operations for the first time in Queensland’s history.
+Ten-year-old Molly Steer was an early adopter of the #saynotoplastics movement, helping to convince Cairns City Council to phase out the use of plastic straws in its operations for the first time in Queensland’s history.

-Molly has been running the Straw No More campaign in her hometown in Tropical North Queensland, which is the gateway to the Great Barrier Reef, for more than a year.
+Molly has been running the Straw No More campaign in her hometown in Tropical North Queensland, which is the gateway to the Great Barrier Reef, since 2017.
 The plucky tween also presented a TEDx talk on the subject at James Cook University entitled “Straws Really Do Suck”.

 Molly says she was motivated to push for the ban after seeing a movie called A Plastic Ocean, where she learned that “single-use plastic never breaks down and our oceans are filling up with plastic and killing marine life”.